Tomtss/partner-api-docs/maas-pro.md

 ## Register user

 Register user creates a new user with a unique user id.
 A user is required to be registered before a rental can be started.
+No fields in this method have any uniquness constraints.

 <aside class="warning">There are no uniqueness constraints on any of the provided parameters, so idempotency is not guaranteed.
 Two identical requests to register user will create two separate users with two different user id's</aside>